Future Wealth Calculator

 Is this calculator accurate?

 It provides estimates based on consistent assumptions.
-Real-world factors like market volatility, job changes, and life events will affect actual results.
+Real-world factors like market volatility, taxes, job changes, inflation, spending changes, and life events will affect actual results.
+Treat it as a planning tool, not a guarantee.

 What's a realistic investment return?